superfly/docs/reference/postgres.html.md

 ## Connecting to Postgres

-How you connect to postgres depends on the tools you're using.
+How you connect to Postgres depends on the tools you're using.
 Connection string URIs are a common way to describe a connection to a postgres server.

 Connection strings have the following format: